kakisoft/slides/accounting-for-engineers/slide.md

 ## The mission of one work

-Boss "We decided to associate with SAP and our system."
+"We decided to associate with SAP and our system."

 "Create one function that inputted sales and payment data from our system transmit to SAP."